TAZVERIK (tazemetostat hydrobromide 200 mg) Dailymed

 7 Drug Interactions

-• Strong and Moderate Cytochrome P450 (CYP)3A Inhibitors: Avoid coadministration of strong and moderate CYP3A inhibitors with TAZVERIK.
-Reduce the dose of TAZVERIK if coadministration of moderate CYP3A inhibitors cannot be avoided.
-(2.3, 7.1)
+- Strong or Moderate Cytochrome P450 (CYP)3A Inhibitors: Avoid coadministration of strong or moderate CYP3A inhibitors with TAZVERIK.
+Reduce the dose of TAZVERIK if coadministration of strong or moderate CYP3A inhibitors cannot be avoided. (

 Coadministration of TAZVERIK with a strong or moderate CYP3A inhibitor increases tazemetostat plasma concentrations [see Clinical Pharmacology (12.3)], which may increase the frequency or severity of adverse reactions.
 Avoid coadministration of strong or moderate CYP3A inhibitors with TAZVERIK.
-If coadministration of moderate CYP3A inhibitors cannot be avoided, reduce TAZVERIK dose [see Dosage and Administration (2.3)].
+If coadministration of strong or moderate CYP3A inhibitors cannot be avoided, reduce TAZVERIK dose [see Dosage and Administration (2.4)].

-Coadministration of TAZVERIK with a strong or moderate CYP3A inducer may decrease tazemetostat plasma concentrations [see Clinical Pharmacology (12.3)], which may decrease the efficacy of TAZVERIK.
-Avoid coadministration of moderate and strong CYP3A inducers with TAZVERIK.
+Coadministration of TAZVERIK with a strong CYP3A inducer decreases tazemetostat plasma concentrations [see Clinical Pharmacology (12.3)], and coadministration of TAZVERIK with a moderate CYP3A inducer may also decrease tazemetostat plasma concentrations.
+The decrease in tazemetostat plasma concentration may decrease the efficacy of TAZVERIK.
+Avoid coadministration of moderate or strong CYP3A inducers with TAZVERIK.

 7.2 Effect of TAZVERIK on Other Drugs